Skip to main content

 Books may be ordered online by following links below or by post by sending a cheque to Publications Manager, The Charles Close Society, 61 Cobbold Road, Felixstowe, Suffolk.
 IP11 7BH.
 UK Please allow 28 days for delivery.

-We also have an additional PDF file for download of updates (v5, 27th December 2023) to seven of the books for sale below.
+We also have an additional updates in a PDF file for download, v6.0 December 2024 to eight of the books for sale below.
 These updates have surfaced since their publications.
 The books concerned are:

 1. A guide to the Ordnance Survey 1:25,000 First Series